Zongsoft/Zongsoft.Data/README.md

 /*
  * Note: The schema argument of this method can be missing or empty, and the actual effect is the same.
- * Because the return fields of the query method defaults to the intersection of schmea and the properties and fields of the returned entity type.
+ * Because the return fields of the query method defaults to the intersection of schema and the properties and fields of the returned entity type.
  */
 var tokens = this.DataAccess.Select<UserToken>(
     "UserProfile",